zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

 Working Directory in a RAM
 --------------------------

+Some users have a paludis woking directory mounted to a `tmpfs`.
+The big problem w/ this solution: some packages are too fat to be build in a RAM.
+Then to build them one have to `umount` selected location temporarily to build that packages. `workdir-tmpfs` hook is designed to solve that "problem".

 This hook record a disk space usage while a package gets build and the next time will try to move the working directory to the `/dev/shm` (providing a symbolic link to the original location) if there is enough space.
 Disk usage stats will be recorded only if a package builds successful.